Tuscany: Complete Regeneration During Italy’s Favorite Season

 For Health Professionals & Wellness-Oriented Leaders

+This trip looks at all of the lifestyle factors that explain Italian longevity, centered on producing, cooking, and eating food.
 Regenerative agriculture refers to approaches farmers take to sustaining the health of their land and their crops.
 It also informs regenerative living — people sustaining their health through good food, an active lifestyle, and community-minded conversation.
+We start in the city, then proceed to the country.

-Step into farms, vineyards, and medieval towns.
-Dive into how growing great food leads to good lifestyles.
+Then we step into farms, vineyards, and small towns.
+We dive into how growing great food leads to good lifestyles.
 This one-week immersion combines evidence-based education with the rhythms of daily life in the Italian countryside.

 Through hands-on cooking classes, bike rides to the beach, walks in cypress-lined hills, yoga in historic villas, and conversations with local farmers, chefs, and healers, you’ll see why Italians live longer — and how to bring those lessons into self-care and patient care.